- Dog suitable for owners with some experience

 The Beagle suits an owner or family who want an active, affectionate, cheerful dog who loves getting involved in games and activities but who are able to cope with their selective attitude to obedience and lack of reliable recall.

 Health and Common Issues

 Beagles are generally a robust and healthy breed.
 However as with many breeds, they can suffer from hip dysplasia (a condition that can lead to mobility problems).
 Hip scoring of dogs prior to breeding is therefore important.
 Epilepsy and a type of meningitis (Beagle pain syndrome) also occur more frequently in this breed.

-The Beagle needs a great deal of exercise – around two hours or more a day.
-Because of his strong hunting instinct, he should not be let off-lead until he's extremely well trained to return when called, or else le tout in an enclosed area.
-One way of keeping your dog well exercised would be to let him utilise his natural scenting talents.
-Field dog trials are also popular with some Beagle owners
+The Beagle needs a great deal of exercise – around two hours a day.
+For many Beagles, this will be on-lead and because of his strong hunting instinct, he should not be let off-lead until owners are confident he will return when called, or else (and more likely!) only in a safe enclosed area.
+One of the best ways to keep your Beagle happy and well-exercised is to play scenting games and give him a chance to use his exceptional nose.

 This breed is easy to keep, requiring a quick brush once a week to remove dead and loose hairs.
 One slight problem is that Beagles do love to roll in foul smelling material.
 Luckily, they are quite easy to bathe.
 The ears should be checked on a regular basis to ensure they are clean and free from infection.

 Beagles are a challenge to train because of their natural scenthound instincts.
 Scenthounds were developed to find a trail and then to follow it to the exclusion of everything else and not be distracted no matter what might happen.
 This means that your Beagle is likely to tune you out totally if his mind is occupied with an interesting sniff!
 This isn’t him being ‘disobedient’, it is him doing what he was bred for.